 The minimum requirements to run the engine aren't that high; old machines should run it just fine without many performance problems.
-But it does depend on scenarios: a simple area with just a leader will run much better than a complex area with 100 Pikmin on the field.
-Some options on the options file can be set to help with performance, at the cost of appearance, while others just tweak the experience based on the player's preferences.
+But it does depend on what is going on: a simple area with just a leader will run much better than a complex area with 100 Pikmin on the field.
+Some options in the options file can be set to help with performance, at the cost of appearance, while others just tweak the experience based on the player's preferences.

 How to create

-Anybody can create any content to be run on the engine, and the ways to do so vary, but are in general made to be easy.
-Enemies, Pikmin types, and other such creations can be freely made, but new game mechanics cannot.
-This includes enemies, areas, etc. that make use of any new mechanic.
+Anybody can create any content to be run on the engine, and the ways to do so vary, but are in general made to be easy and intuitive.
+Enemies, Pikmin types, and other such creations can be freely made, but new game mechanics and logic cannot.
+This also includes enemies, areas, etc. that make use of any new mechanic.
 The following pages lead to tutorials on how to create different content for the engine:

 - Quick creator guides – for users who need help understanding the basics, but believe they can figure out the rest on their own.

 - Text file – text files on the engine use a specific format.
 This simple page explains how it works, and should be read before using any other tutorial.

 - Creating areas

 - Creator toolkit – tools to use to help you create and debug content.